minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 Deploy a Tenant
 ~~~~~~~~~~~~~~~

-You can deploy a MinIO tenant using either the :ref:`Operator Console <minio-operator-console>` or Helm.
+You can deploy a MinIO Tenant using either the :ref:`Operator Console <minio-operator-console>` or Helm.
-To deploy a tenant with the Console, see :ref:`Deploy and Manage MinIO Tenants <minio-installation>`.
+To deploy a Tenant with the Console, see :ref:`Deploy and Manage MinIO Tenants <minio-installation>`.

-To deploy a tenant with Helm:
+To deploy a Tenant with Helm:

 #.
-The following Helm command creates a MinIO tenant:
+The following Helm command creates a MinIO Tenant:

    .. code-block:: shell
       :class: copyable